jessesiu/gigadb-website/docs/opsdocs/Deployment.md

 ### Deploying a build

-Deployment of a build requires a server running a Docker daemon.
+Deployment of a build happens in the staging and live stages of the CI/CD pipeline, and requires a server running a Docker daemon.

+#### AWS

 Creation of a server instance on AWS EC2 is done using [Terraform](https://www.terraform.io).
 The provisioning of this EC2 server with a Docker daemon then performed using [Ansible](https://www.ansible.com).
-In addition, this Ansible stage posts the following values to the variables below:
+In addition, this Ansible stage posts the following values below to the `Environment variables` for your gigadb-website project:

 Variable | Description
 ---------|------------
 staging_tlsauth_ca | Certificate authority for staging server staging_tlsauth_cert | Public certificate for staging server staging_tlsauth_key | Server key for the above certificate authority

-#### AWS

-TODO

 #### CNGB